projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 natOutgoing: true
 ```
 The ipipMode setting should be "Never".
 To change the value, follow the instructions in this section.
-If using flannel VXLAN, verify that the VXLAN port is set to 4789 and the VSID is >=4096.

 #### Felix logs "Failed to create datastore client"